What Are the Parts of a Front Door?

 Jambs

-The jambs are three parts that surround the door itself.
-The hinges attach to one of the two vertical side jambs.
+The jambs are three of the sides that surround the door itself.
+The hinges and locks attach to one of the two vertical side jambs.
 A horizontal head jamb is placed above.
+Door jambs support the door, ensuring it hangs level with the floor and closes tightly for protection.

 Sills

-The door sill is a thin, usually fixed, portion of the bottom frame and is made up of wood, metal or composite.
+The door sill is a thin portion of the bottom frame that is usually sealed and fastened to the floor.
+It is made up of wood, metal or composite.
 Its purpose is to redirect water away and complete the seal with the door sweep.
+Sills are often covered by a protective cap called a threshold.
+The threshold consists of durable materials to withstand heavy foot traffic and protect against the weather.

 Browse Our Collection of New Entry Doors